integreat-io/integreat-transformers/README.md

 Transforms values to boolean by JavaScript rules, except the string `'false'`, which is transformed to `false`. `null` and `undefined` are not touched.

+### `checksum`

+Will generate a checksum from the data it is given, according to these rules:

+- An object will give a checksum that will be consistent regardless of the order of the keys.
+- Strings will be hashed to generate their checksum.
+- An array will result in an array of the checksums for each item.
+- `null` or `undefined` will remain untouched.
+- For a date, we hash its ISO string.
+- All other values will forced to a string, and then checksummed.
+This means that `300` will have the same checksum as `'300'`, and `true` will have the same checksum as `'true'`.

+There's a special option for objects, that allows you to generate a checksum for only the specified props.
+Set the `includeKeys` prop to an array of dot notation paths.
+When encountering non-objects, this prop is simply disregarded.

+Note: Checksum consistency is not guarantied across version of this package or node.js.

+The `checksum` works the same way in both directions -- it will always generate a checksum of what it is given.

 ### `count`

-It does what you thing: It counts the values you provide it.
+It does what you think it does: It counts the values you provide it.
 An array of eight items returns `8`, one item (non-array) returns `1`.

 By default it will not count `null` or `undefined`, either in an array or as a non-array item.
 By providing an array of values to skip in the `skip` property,